Friday, July 17, 2009

 Lesson Learned #1: Put less amount of Eden Melt Sarap vs. amount of Mozarella

-Eden Melt Sarap made the topping extra salty than expected.
+Lots of Eden Melt Sarap made the topping extra salty than expected.
 (Natuwa ako mashyado!)

 That's what happened to bowl # 1 and 2.